5l1v3r1/hamboxexpress/README.md

 - [Go language](https://golang.org).
   - See [A tour of Go](https://tour.golang.org/#1) for a good tutoral.
   - See [Download instructions](https://golang.org/doc/install) for download and install.
-Major distributions have binary packages.
+Major distributions have binary packages (Debian: golang-go).
   - For Raspberry Pi you have to build from source following [these intstructions](http://dave.cheney.net/2012/09/25/installing-go-on-the-raspberry-pi)
   - For now you have to build scripts manually assuming `go` binary is in your PATH.
-From `hamboxexpress` directory:
+From `hamboxexpress` cloned directory:
       1. `cd serverscripts/go`
       2. `export GOPATH=$(pwd)`
       3. `export GOBIN=$GOPATH/bin`
       4. `go install src/main/...` (do this for every .go file there)
 - node.js (including npm).
-See [node.js](http://nodejs.org/)
+See [node.js](http://nodejs.org/) (Debian: nodejs npm)
 - bower: install with `sudo npm install -g bower`
 - htdigest: install with `sudo npm install -g htdigest`
-- Mongo-DB: normally you will find it in your Linux distribution.
+- Mongo-DB: normally you will find it in your Linux distribution (Debian: mongodb).
   - For other platforms see [MongoDB](http://www.mongodb.org/)
   - For Raspberry-Pi this is a bit of a problem since it is not present in Raspbian distribution so you have either to
       - Compile it on the Raspberry-Pi: this takes nearly a day but there is no option to do cross-compilation.
 You can follow [these instructions](http://ni-c.github.io/heimcontrol.js/get-started.html)